Understanding how people react to what you build.

 It must be very satisfying when your research leads to concrete changes.

 De Booij: That’s the great thing about this job.
-We’re ensuring that users’ needs are being recognized.
+We’re ensuring that users’ needs are being recognised.

 Photographs: Conny Mirbach